toolness/security-adventure/README.md

 it contains a [Reflected Cross Site Scripting][reflected] vulnerability!

-Read about the vulnerability, and then try crafting a URL that, when visited, causes the user's browser to display an alert dialog that contains the user's session cookie (accessible through `document.cookie`).
+Read about the vulnerability, and then try crafting a URL that, when visited, causes a logged-in user's browser to display an alert dialog that contains their session cookie (accessible through `document.cookie`).

 #### Stopping Cookie Theft